valkrisd/LibraryManagement/README.md

 5. Build and run the application.
 6. Access the application in your browser at `http://localhost:8080`.

-## Contributing

-Contributions to the Library Management System project are welcome.
-To contribute:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -m "Description of your changes."`.
-4. Push to the branch: `git push origin feature-name`.
-5. Submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

 For any inquiries or feedback, please contact us at [email protected]

-We appreciate your interest and contributions to the Library Management System.
-Happy coding!